Vizzuality/wilmap/modules/custom/wilmap_migration/README.md

     - E -> region
     - B -> remove
     - C -> remove
+2. Lookup for country iso 2 codes and check each one, as vlookup fails sometimes

 ### Process
 Process automatically generates Continents and Regions from CSV.